nymtech/nym/documentation/operators/src/tokenomics/fair-mixnet.md

 - staking target / # of nodes in the network
 -->

-With current\* circulating supply of <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py v --api mainnet --endpoint circulating-supply --value circulating_supply amount --> NYM, staking target of <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py c --staking_target --> NYM divided the sum of [nodes bonded to the network](https://harbourmaster.nymtech.net), the stake saturation level is <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py v --api mainnet --endpoint epoch/reward_params --value interval stake_saturation_point --> NYM per node.
+With current\* circulating supply of <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py v --api mainnet --endpoint circulating-supply --value circulating_supply amount --separator _ --> NYM, staking target of <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py c --staking_target --separator _--> NYM, divided by the sum of [nodes bonded to the network](https://harbourmaster.nymtech.net), the stake saturation level is <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py v --api mainnet --endpoint epoch/reward_params --value interval stake_saturation_point --separator _ --> NYM per node.

 **Active set**

 Nym Network needs an optimised number of nodes to route and mix the packets.
 This healthy balance lies in between being too congested - which would detriment speed and user experience - on one side, and having too little traffic per node - which would could weaken anonymity - on the other.
-Currewntly the active set is 240 nodes, 120 with Gateway functionality (entry and exit layer) and 120 as Mixnode (2nd, 3rd and 4th mixing layer).
-The active set is chosen in the beggining of each epoch (60min).
+Currently the active set is 240 nodes, 120 with Gateway functionality (entry and exit layer) and 120 as Mixnode (2nd, 3rd and 4th mixing layer).
+The active set is chosen in the beginning of each epoch (60min).
 The best performing and reputated (stake saturation) nodes are chosen.
-Performace is much more ample as you can see in the formula below:
+Performance is much more ample as you can see in the formula below:

 ```admonish tip title=""
 $$